iaanuj/TeamTrackAPI/README.md

 1. **(Option 1)By Editing the application.yml[Not Recomanded]:**

-    you can enter your mongodb URI directly inside the application.yml file by replacing the variables.
+    you can enter your mongodb URI directly inside the application.yml file by replacing the variable.

-2. **(Option 2)By Creating Envirnment Variables:**
+2. **(Option 2)By Creating Environment Variables:**

-    if you are using Intellij it provides an option to create envirnment variables for running the code.
+    if you are using Intellij it provides an option to create environment variables for running the code.

 **Variables in application.properties are defined as below:**